Biomechatronics: Neural Interfacing

-Interfacing allows biomechatronics devices to connect with the muscle systems and nerves of the user in order send and receive information from the device.
+Interfacing allows bio-mechatronics devices to connect with the muscle systems and nerves of the user in order send and receive information from the device.
 This is a technology that is not available in ordinary orthotics and prosthetics devices.
 Groups at the University of Twente and University of Malaya are making drastic steps in this department.
 Scientists there have developed a device which will help to treat paralysis and stroke victims who are unable to control their foot while walking.
 The researchers are also nearing a breakthrough which would allow a person with an amputated leg to control their prosthetic leg through their stump muscles.

 Researchers at MIT have developed a tool called the MYO-AMI system which allows for proprioceptive feedback (position sensing) in the lower extremity (legs, transtibial).
 Still others focus on interfacing for the upper extremity (Functional Neural Interface Lab, CWRU).
 There are both CNS and PNS approaches further subdivided into brain, spinal cord, dorsal root ganglion, spinal/cranial nerve, and end effector techniques and some purely surgical techniques with no device component (see Targeted Muscle Reinnervation).